circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

       - "b7:35:a6:4e:9b:0d:6d:d4:78:1e:9a:97:2a:66:6b:be"
 ```

-To use an ssh-agent, you'll need to explicitly start one up:
+For some advanced cases like SSH forwarding you will need to start `ssh-agent` yourself:

 ``` YAML
 - run: